math218-fall2022/website/content/policies.md

 ### Regrade Requests

-Requests for a regrade must be made within one week of when the assignment is returned.
-The request should be submitted through the online form.
-Regrade requests will be honored if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
+Regrade requests should be submitted through the regrade request from on Gradescope. **Requests for a regrade must be made within a week of when the assignment is returned.** Due to the time consuming nature of regrades, requests submitted later will not be regraded.
+Requests will be honored if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
+Please note that by submitting a regrade request, your entire assignment may be regraded and you may potentially lose points.
+Therefore, you should attend office hours to ask a member of the teaching team about your grading feedback before submitting a regrade request.

 No grades will be changed after the final project presentations.

 *Note: Grades can only be changed by the Professor Tackett.
 Teaching Assistants cannot change grades on returned assignments.*
 <br>